Trans Canada Trail: British Columbia

-This map of the province British Columbia shows the Trans Canada Trail, starting in North Saanich.
+The Southern aspect of parts of the Trans Canada Trail, in British Columbia.
+Note some errors are present.

 The main leg of the trail enters British Columbia from Alberta, following the Elk River passing through Sparwood and the Kootenays and Columbia mountains.
 From there, it delves southward and westward near the Kettle river.
 The trail passes through the Okanagan Valley over the Kettle Valley Rail Trail, including the very popular Myra Canyon portion.
 From here, it heads through Princeton.
 Between Brookmere and the Othello Tunnels, the trail officially follows the route of the Vancouver, Victoria and Eastern Railway at Princeton and then onto parts of the Kettle Valley Railway south of Brookmere, but due to lost bridges, washouts, grade degradation, and freeway construction, it actually traces the Coquihalla Highway.
 The route then sideskirts down the Silverhope logging road and over the steep, overgrown, and isolated Paleface Pass into the Chilliwack Lake basin.
 Once down to the lake level, pavement resumes.
 It then continues west on a mixture of dikes and rural roads to Vancouver and West Vancouver, to connect to Horseshoe Bay.
 The Vancouver-to-Nanaimo section involves a trip on BC Ferries.
 From Nanaimo, the trail extends southward on various roads until meeting the Cowichan Valley Trail on Vancouver Island.
 From there, it maintains its own right-of-way (sometimes shared with the Esquimalt & Nanaimo Railway) to Victoria, where another ferry returns to Vancouver.

 The Salish Sea Marine Trail is an alternate route to Victoria from Horseshoe Bay, crossing the Strait of Georgia from the Sunshine Coast and the northern Gulf Islands to Nanoose Bay, then travelling south to Victoria via the southern Gulf Islands.
 Another marine route, the Sea to Sky Marine Trail, connects Horseshoe Bay and Gibsons to Squamish via the Howe Sound.
 From Squamish it joins the Sea to Sky Trail, which is officially designated as a spur of the Trans Canada Trail to Whistler and Pemberton.